MrVauxs/pf2e-graphics/assets/library/sounds/README.md

 ## Addition

-The files in this directory should be treated with an audio-editing program such as Audacity to make the sounds of equal volume.
+The files in this directory should be treated with an audio-editing program such as Audacity to make the sounds of equal volume and to convert them to `.wav` format.

 ## Licenses